petramello/counterApp/README.md

 📋 **Site information**

-This is a counter site, you can count the unit of product and the item iself.
-You can add and subtract the amount of product, put the item into trash and cauculate the final price of each item.
+This is a counter site, you can count the unit of product and the item itself.
+You can add and subtract the amount of product, put the item into trash and calculate the final price of each item.
 This was made to train a project development from the scratch to it functionality.
 Few of the topics aproched were stylling, use of libraries, icons and functionalities using useState and useEffect.
 <br>